karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

 [1]    26662 segmentation fault (core dumped)  ./library_book
 ➜
 ```
-So it was really meant to give a segmentation fault... the only hope we got is mainly static analysis.
+We relaized that it gave a segmentation fault.
+The only hope we got to overcome this challenge is mainly static analysis.
 ``` bash
 ➜r2 library_book
 [f000:fff0]> i